EastEnders in popular culture: In television

 In 2010 in the Doctor Who episode "The Beast Below", The Queen Victoria pub can be seen briefly in the background.
 Later in Doctor Who Confidential in the episode "All About the Girl" it was revealed not to be the real Queen Vic pub but a set cut out.

 In 2010 in Miranda series 2 episode 3 "Let's Do It", Miranda plays the EastEnders Drumbeat over an episode of EastEnders.

 In 2011 at the start of the National Television Awards a mini episode of Doctor Who entitled Dermot and the Doctor sees Dot Branning (June Brown) implying The Doctor only has one set of clothes and he regularly visits Bridge Street Laundrette.

+A main character in the 2012 series Line of Duty is nicknamed Matthew "Dot" Cotton in reference to the EastEnders icon.

 In 2013 Mrs. Brown's Boys Series 3 Episode 5, Kathy answers the door and the EastEnders drum beat plays while she realises Mick her ex-boyfriend has returned.

 In December 2014, Olly Murs appeared in a special episode made for his ITV TV special A Night in With Olly Murs.
 In the episode, Murs stops off at Albert Square and meets Alfie Moon who mistakes him for Bruno Mars.

-In 2014, Not Going Out, Series 7 Episode - 10 Christmas Special, Jeffery asked why Lee is sitting on his backside watching EastEnders.
+In 2014, Not Going Out, Series 7 Episode - 10 Christmas Special, Geoffrey asked why Lee is sitting on his backside watching EastEnders.
 Later he also tells him that he is going to need another best man for this wedding and the Doof Doof drums plays.

 In 2015, the American adult animated science fiction sitcom Rick and Morty referenced EastEnders where in the episode "Interdimensional Cable 2: Tempting Fate", where-in Rick, Morty, and Summer watch BBC Two where a British narrator states that the next programme to be on was the "Northsiders".

 A scene from EastEnders of characters Mick (Danny Dyer) and Linda Carter (Kellie Bright) talking could be seen in an episode of the BBC Three series This Country in 2018.

 In music

 BBC Radio 1 DJ Chris Moyles remixed the Shaggy single "It Wasn't Me", singing about the "Who Shot Phil?" storyline.
 The theme tune of EastEnders has been parodied by MC Devvo, DJ Osymyso and Oxide & Neutrino.
-EastEnders is also mentioned in Sway DaSafo's remix of the Lily Allen song "LDN".

-Ian Hunter's album Rant contains a song called "Dead Man Walkin' (EastEnders)".
+EastEnders is also mentioned in Sway DaSafo's remix of the Lily Allen song "LDN".Ian Hunter's album Rant contains a song called "Dead Man Walkin' (EastEnders)".

 The Philadelphia-based Punk band The Dead Milkmen's 1988 album Beelzebubba contains a song called "Bad Party", with the lyrics, "I'm gonna shoot somebody / If they don't stop talking about EastEnders."
 When "Beelzebubba" was released, "EastEnders" aired on WHYY, the Philadelphia PBS station.
 British rap group Fierce Girl have a song, called "What Makes a Girl Fierce", with a chorus containing the lyrics, "Kat Slater is our sister."